ava-labs/avalanchego/x/merkledb/README.md

     C --> |Proof Invalid| E(Client doesn't trust key-value pairs)
 ```

-`RangeProofRequest(start,end,r)` is a request for all of the key-value pairs, in order, between keys `start` and `end`.
+`RangeProofRequest(start,end,r)` is a request for all of the key-value pairs, in order, between keys `start` and `end` at revision `r`.

-`RangeProof(start,end,r)` contains a set of key-value pairs `kvs`.
-It purports to show that each element of `kvs` is a key-value pair in the MerkleDB instance with root `r`
+`RangeProof(start,end,r)` contains a list of key-value pairs `kvs`, sorted by increasing key.
+It purports to show that, at revision `r`:
+* Each element of `kvs` is a key-value pair in the store.
+* There are no keys at/after `start` but before the first key in `kvs`.
+* For adjacent key-value pairs `(k1,v1)` and `(k2,v2)` in `kvs`, there doesn't exist a key-value pair `(k3,v3)` in the store such that `k1 < k3 < k2`.
+In other words, `kvs` is a contiguous set of key-value pairs.

-Clients can use range proofs to efficiently receive many key-value pairs at a time from a MerkleDB instance, as opposed to getting a proof for each key-value pair individually.
+Clients can use range proofs to efficiently download many key-value pairs at a time from a MerkleDB instance, as opposed to getting a proof for each key-value pair individually.

 Like simple proofs, range proofs can be verified without any additional context or knowledge of the contents of the key-value store.